stevenc-stb/spdx-3-model/model/Software/Properties/artifactSize.md

 ## Description

-Identifies the size of a software Artifact, in bytes
+Identifies the size of a software Artifact, in bytes.

 ## Metadata